Howard Post: Shifting Colors

 A new traveling retrospective for Arizona painter Howard Post Opens at the Booth Museum in Georgia

-Courtesy Western Art Collector, October 2017
+By Michael Clawson, courtesy Western Art Collector magazine, October 2017

 Watch the Arizona desert long enough and it will give you a mesmerizing variety of color: sunsets with cotton-candy pinks and glassy translucent oranges, red rock cliffs that turn into molten tapestries of gold in the retreating daylight, and shimmering violet shadows that drape the landscape in an intoxicating moodiness.
 These vibrant hues, and many others in shifting complexities across the color spectrum, are the stars of Howard Post's contemporary cowboy paintings that have brought a unique perspective to the West for more than 30 years.
 For Post, who lives in the rural Queen Creek area southeast of Phoenix, his use of color sort of just happened.
 “My color theory is that I have no theory,” he has said on multiple occasions.
 “I just paint the land as I see it and feel it.”